 Conservation International (CI) uses science, policy and partnerships to protect the nature that people rely on for food, fresh water and livelihoods.
 Founded in 1987, Conservation International works in more than 30 countries on six continents to ensure a healthy, prosperous planet that supports us all.

-Fauna & Flora International (FFI) protects threatened species and ecosystems worldwide, choosing solutions that are sustainable, based on sound science and take account of human needs.
-Operating in more than 40 countries worldwide, FFI saves species from extinction and habitats from destruction, while improving the livelihoods of local people.
-Founded in 1903, FFI is the world’s longest established international conservation body and a registered charity.
+Fauna & Flora protects threatened species and ecosystems worldwide, choosing solutions that are sustainable, based on sound science and take account of human needs.
+Operating in more than 40 countries worldwide, Fauna and Flora saves species from extinction and habitats from destruction, while improving the livelihoods of local people.
+Founded in 1903, Fauna and Flora is the world’s longest established international conservation body and a registered charity.

 World Wide Fund for Nature